 Getting Ahead of Change

-Those dentists that were entrepreneurially agile during the start of the 2020 corona pandemic, were swift to take action and gained much momentum over others.
+Those dentists that were entrepreneurially agile during the 2020 corona pandemic were swift to take action and gained much momentum over others.

 The compounding effect can either be transformational or detrimental.

 A vital component of Transformational Leadership is HOW you introduce that CHANGE.

 However, It’s not just about team management or motivation; it’s about team security and psychological safety.

 This involves a transformation in your leadership style.

 You can now join the group of discerning savvy dentists out there who are gaining momentum in their businesses using tried, tested and proven techniques in Transformational Leadership.